valkey-io/valkey-doc/topics/lua-api.md

 ### <a name="server.replicate_commands"></a> `server.replicate_commands()`

-* Since version: 3.2.0
 * Until version: 7.0.0
 * Available in scripts: yes
 * Available in functions: no

 This function switches the script's replication mode from verbatim replication to effects replication.
-You can use it to override the default verbatim script replication mode used by Valkey until version 7.0.
+You can use it to override the default verbatim script replication mode used by Redis OSS until version 7.0.

 **Note:**
-as of Redis OSS v7.0, verbatim script replication is no longer supported.
+Verbatim script replication is no longer supported.
-The default, and only script replication mode supported, is script effects' replication.
+The only script replication mode supported is script effects' replication.
 For more information, please refer to [`Replicating commands instead of scripts`](eval-intro.md#replicating-commands-instead-of-scripts)

 ### <a name="server.breakpoint"></a>  `server.breakpoint()`

-* Since version: 3.2.0
 * Available in scripts: yes
 * Available in functions: no